BorgWarner Incorporated

-BorgWarner Incorporated is an automotive parts manufacturing company based in Auburn Hills, Michigan.
-Since its inception, the company has used asbestos in a number of its products, specifically clutches and brake pads.
-After workers became ill, mesothelioma and other asbestos-related lawsuits followed.
+BorgWarner is an automotive parts manufacturing company based in Auburn Hills, Michigan.
+BorgWarner used asbestos in several of its products, specifically clutches and brake pads, for years.
+Mesothelioma and other asbestos-related lawsuits followed when workers exposed to asbestos through BorgWarner products became ill.

 If you or a loved one have mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a large amount of compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.